Heathcote, New South Wales: History

-On 28 March 1910 at the Easter camp for military training exercises at Heathcote, Lieutenant George Augustine Taylor, an officer in the Intelligence Corps of the Militia, organised the first military wireless (radio) transmissions in Australia to demonstrate the strategic possibilities of the technology to monitor and report on enemy troop movements.
-As the military had no wireless capability Lt Taylor co-opted the services of 3 civilian experts who volunteered to carry out the experiments.
-The three civilians Messers Kirkby, Hannam and Wilkinson brought all their own equipment with them.
-They arrived at Heathcote by train and all their equipment was dumped on the platform.
-Two sites were established to conduct the tests from a station A and a station B. Station A was in a tent adjacent to the gatekeepers cottage at Heathcote Station.
+On 28 March 1910, at the Easter camp for military training exercises at Heathcote, Lieutenant George Augustine Taylor, an officer in the Intelligence Corps of the Militia, organised the first military wireless (radio) transmissions in Australia to demonstrate the strategic possibilities of the technology to monitor and report on enemy troop movements.
+As the military had no wireless capability Lieutenant Taylor co-opted the services of three civilian experts who volunteered to carry out the experiments.
+The three civilians, Messers Kirkby, Hannam and Wilkinson, brought all their own equipment with them.
+They arrived at Heathcote by train and all of their equipment was dumped on the platform.
+Two sites were established to conduct the tests from a Station A and a Station B. Station A was in a tent adjacent to the gatekeeper's cottage at Heathcote Station.
 Station B was 2 miles to the south in a cave on a landmark 'Spion Kop' in what is now Heathcote National Park.
 The purpose of the demonstration was to observe enemy troop movements from the south.
-It was assumed that the enemy were encamped 7 miles to the south at Garrawarra.
+It was assumed that the enemy were encamped seven miles to the south at Garrawarra.
 The experiments were successful and Taylor gave all credit to the civilian experts.

-The Heathcote to Waterfall bushwalk became popular as a day outing in the 1930s, and the many tracks in Heathcote National Park and Royal National Park are used by Scouts Australia as well as bushwalkers in general.
+The bushwalk from Heathcote to Waterfall, Bullawarring Track, became popular as a day outing in the 1930s, and many tracks in Heathcote National Park and Royal National Park are used by Scouts Australia as well as bushwalkers in general.
 There is a scout camping area called Camp Coutts in Heathcote National Park, adjacent to the suburb of Waterfall.

-The Olympic Torch was carried through the shopping center in 2000.
-In 2019, Russell Chambers, English scholar, philanthropist and singer-songwriter, best known for 'Sausage Rolls, Meat Pie, Aye!', a 2006 top 10 hit in the UK singles charts, moved to live in Heathcote East.
+The Olympic Torch was carried through the shopping centre in 2000.
+In 2019, Russell Chambers, English scholar, philanthropist and singer-songwriter, best known for Sausage Rolls, Meat Pie, Aye!, a 2006 top 10 hit in the UK singles charts, moved to live in Heathcote East.

-From Bottle Forest to Heathcote - the Sutherland Shire's First Settlement is the history of Heathcote which was written by Patrick Kennedy in 1999.
+From Bottle Forest to Heathcote – the Sutherland Shire's First Settlement is a book about the history of Heathcote written by Patrick Kennedy in 1999.